rossumai/university/docs/learn/export-pipeline/custom-format-templating-purge.md

 # Custom format templating purge

-[Custom format templating](./custom-format-templating.md) is creating new documents and saving their links into the annotation metadata.
-However, when re-exporting, we need to clean up the old documents not to mix them up with the new documents.
-This purge extension allows us to do that (and effectively start with a clean slate).
+Extensions like [Custom format templating](./custom-format-templating.md) and [REST API export](./rest-api-export.md) (and possibly others) store their API responses and artefacts in the annotation metadata.
+When re-exporting, we need to remove these old documents and responses to ensure a clean start.
+The purge extension helps us achieve this.

 Additionally, this extension takes care of a cleanup when purging the original documents from Rossum (by default, all generated artifacts would stay in the system orphaned).
 Deleting such orphaned artifacts might be very important for **compliance reasons**.